-SEC CTION I: BACKGROUND INFORMATION A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): 12/5/14 DISTRICT OFFICE, FILE NAME, AND NUMBER: Memphis District, MVM-2014-484 PROJECT LOCATION AND BACKGROUND INFORMATION: State: Arkansas County/parish/borough: Greene City: Center coordinates of site (lat/long in degree decimal format): Lat.
-36.03916° N, Long90.69265° W. Universal Transverse Mercator: Name of nearest waterbody: Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: N/A Name of watershed or Hydrologic Unit Code (HUC): 8020302 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
-Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
+SE CTION I: BACKGROUND INFORMATION A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): 10/26/16 В. DISTRICT OFFICE, FILE NAME, AND NUMBER: MVM-2016-331 PROJECT LOCATION AND BACKGROUND INFORMATION: State: Arkansas County/parish/borough: Craighead City: Center coordinates of site (lat/long in degree decimal format): Lat.
+35.89668° N, Long90.66767° W Lat.
+35.887567° Long90.69263° Universal Transverse Mercator: Name of nearest waterbody: unnamed tributary of Lost Creek Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: N/A Name of watershed or Hydrologic Unit Code (HUC): 8020302 ☐ Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request. ☐ Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
 D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): ☐ Office (Desk) Determination.
-Date: Field Determination.
-Date(s): 12/2/14 CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. revi Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the iew area.
-[Navigable waters of the U.S. are not located within the review aera; however, the review aera lies within the floodplain of the acent Mississippi River, a navigable waters of the U.S.] Waters subject to the ebb and flow of the tide.
+Date: ☐ Field Determination.
+Date(s):9/26/16 CF. CTION II: SUMMARY OF FINDINGS зе А. RHA SECTION 10 DETERMINATION OF JURISDICTION. rev Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the iew area.
+[Navigable waters of the U.S. are not located within the review aera; however, the review aera lies within the floodplain of the acent Mississippi River, a navigalbe waters of the U.S.] Waters subject to the ebb and flow of the tide.
 Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
 Explain: В. CWA SECTION 404 DETERMINATION OF JURISDICTION.
 The ere Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
 [Required] 1.
 Waters of the U.S. a.
-Indicate presence of waters of U.S. in review area (check all that apply): 1 TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs
+Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters 2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters